 How to get to Shipwreck Beach viewpoint: by road

-The cliff top viewpoint above Naviago is almost an hour by road from Zakynthos and can be reached by car, a powerful quad bike and a beach or island tour.
-The route is marked with signs for Naviago and the nearby Anafonitria Monastery which is en route.
+The clifftop viewpoint above Navagio is almost an hour by road from Zakynthos and can be reached by car, a powerful quad bike and a beach or island tour.
+The route is marked with signs for Navagio and the nearby Anafonitria Monastery which is en route.
 The viewpoint, a suspended platform surrounded by railings, is located beside the car park and visitors centre and it is often packed with visitors in search of a selfie and the iconic Naviago shipwreck photo.

 - When choosing a boat trip we’d recommend opting for one of the smaller boats from one of the closer ports rather than the huge double decker boats which also make the trip.